If The Bride’s Father Has Passed Away

 Rule 2- Be funny

-People expect the best man to be funny, but no one ever left a wedding thinking “I wish the speeches had been a bit less amusing”.
+People expect the best man to be funny, but no one ever leaves a wedding thinking “I wish the speeches had been a bit less amusing”.

 We all know you were very proud of how well she did in her GCSE’s, but unless there is a funny story attached, save that observation for another time.